-- Classify a particular language as regular, context-free, decidable, Turing-recognizable or non-Turing-recognizable. - Provide a finite automaton and regular expression for a regular language. - Prove that a nonregular language is not regular. - Provide a context-free grammar and pushdown automaton for a context-free language. - Prove that a non-context-free language is not context-free. - Provide a description of a Turing machine for a decidable language. - Prove or disprove closure properties (under union, intersection, concatenation, complementation, Kleene star) of classes of languages. - Prove that certain languages are undecidable or non-Turing-recognizable. - Understand nondeterminism and its role in computation and complexity theory. - Understand the significance of complexity classes P, NP, and NP-complete, and perform reductions to establish NP-completeness of certain languages.
+- Classify and prove a particular language as regular, context-free, decidable, Turing-recognizable or non-Turing-recognizable. - Design a finite automaton and regular expression for a regular language. - Prove that a nonregular language is not regular. - Design a context-free grammar and pushdown automaton for a context-free language. - Prove that a non-context-free language is not context-free. - Design a Turing machine for a decidable language. - Prove or disprove closure properties (under union, intersection, concatenation, complementation, Kleene star) of classes of languages. - Prove that certain languages are undecidable or non-Turing-recognizable. - Explain nondeterminism and its role in computation and complexity theory. - Explain the significance of complexity classes P, NP, and NP-complete, and perform reductions to prove NP-completeness of certain languages.